 Understanding that real men care about the planet, SQD Athletica set out on a mission to ensure that each piece of high quality sportswear is built to last – especially through high performance workouts.
 Using recycled plastic bottles for their Orion collection, this Brisbane-based brand believes that quality should not come at the cost of the environment.
 Using traceable materials and opting for sea transportation of products rather than air; from manufacturing to shipping and selling, SQD Athletica is the eco-conscious champion we all need in our wardrobes.

 Team Timbuktu was born out of frustration with the hoards of ugly and uncomfortable synthetic sportswear on the market.
-With a background in fashion, Founder Rhianna knew there was a way to make functional and fashionable activewear that does not harm the environment.
+With a background in fashion, Founder Rhianna knew there was a way to make functional, sustainable and stylish activewear that does not harm the environment.
 Replacing the oil that is traditionally used to make polyester with society’s abundance of plastic bottles, Team Timbuktu created a waste-reducing-way to reinvent sportswear.
-Much like their 7/8 High-Waisted Leggings that is made with 73% recycled plastic bottles and 23% elastane; each piece is engineered for movement and is so soft it feels like a second skin – the perfect way to effortlessly transition into a downward dog.
+With recycled plastic bottles at their forefront; each piece is engineered for movement and is so soft it feels like a second skin – the perfect way to effortlessly transition into a downward dog.